Movement for Piedmontese Regional Autonomy

-The Movement for Piedmontese Regional Autonomy (Movimento per l'Autonomia Regionale Piemontese, MARP) was a regionalist political party active in Piedmont, Italy.
-It was one of the precursors of Autonomist Piedmont and, thus, Lega Nord.
+The Movement for Piedmontese Regional Autonomy (Movimento per l'Autonomia Regionale Piemontese, MARP) was a regionalist political party active in Piedmont, Italy, in support of Piedmontese regional autonomy.
+Also known as the Marploni, it was one of the precursors of Lega Piemonte (Piedmont League) and Piemonte Autonomista (Autonomist Piedmont) and thus of Lega Nord (Northern League).

-The MARP was founded in 1955 in Turin by a group of Piedmontese autonomists led by professor Enrico Villarboito.
-It was originally conceived as a trans-party organization aimed at fighting for Piedmontese regional autonomy within Italian unity, according to the Constitution of Italy.
-As such, it was open to people from all political parties and backgrounds.
-However, the MARP became soon a party among parties.
-In 1956 it was the fifth most voted party in Turin, electing four municipal councillors, and elected a councillor also to the provincial council.
-The party was soon disbanded, but was a model for many regionalist parties in Northern Italy.
+The MARP was founded in 1955 in Turin by a group of Piedmontese autonomists led by Enrico Villarboito.
+It was originally conceived as a transparty organisation aimed at fighting for Piedmontese regional autonomy within Italian unity according to the Constitution of Italy.
+As such, it was open to people from all political parties and backgrounds, and the MARP became soon a party among parties.
+In 1956, it was the fifth most voted party in Turin, electing four municipal councillors, and elected a councillor also to the council of the province of Turin.
+Although the party was soon disbanded, it was a model for many regionalist parties in Northern Italy.